bame1506/rootbeer1/README.md

   - RootbeerClassLoader
   - StringNumbers

- => Many of the found singletons in the `generate`-folder and therefore hopefully only used when compiling, except RootbeerPaths, but that shouldn't be critical or lead to the observerd exception.
+ => Many of the found singletons in the `generate`-folder and therefore hopefully only used when compiling, except RootbeerPaths, but that shouldn't be critical or lead to the observered exception.

 I don't know if all of the used libraries are thread-safe, e.g. com.lmac.disruptor